 108091953 credits Provides an overview of how a market-oriented economic system operates and surveys the factors that influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems, growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
-A student scoring between 55-80 on Accuplacer Reading Comprehension or 60-80 on Accuplacer Sentence Skills is recommended to co-enroll in the Introduction to College Reading course and/or Introduction to College Writing, respectively.
-Prerequisite: Minimum Accuplacer scores - Reading 55, Sentence Skills 60 or equivalent, or Intro to College Reading 10848104 with a grade of "C" or better and Intro to College Writing 10831103 with a grade of "C" or better
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
+English Composition 1

-108011363 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
+10801136.....3 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing, and revising are applied through a variety of activities.
 Students analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals develop critical reading skills through analysis of various written documents.

-Prerequisite: Accuplacer Sentence Skills score of 85 or equivalent, or Intro to College Writing 10831103with a grade of "C" or better.
+Prerequisite: High School GPA of 3.0 or Accuplacer Writing of 262 or ACT of 20 or Intro to College Writing 10-831-103 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
 Proficiency in word processing skills recommended.